 After this Joseph can no longer hold back his emotions and after weeping loudly he declares to them that he is Joseph.
 Understandably they were terrified, but Joseph reassures them and tells them that it was not they who had sent him there, but God.
 Joseph says that God had sent him in order to bring about a great deliverance.
 Rather than bitterness and resentment Joseph is filled with trust in the plans that God was working out and in and through his life.
 Soon enough Jacob joined them in Egypt and the whole family were reunited.

-2. Leading with Integrity
+2. Run with Integrity – Our Work

 At the end of chapter 41 we see that Joseph is quick to implement his strategic plan for storing up food during the seven years of abundance.
 If you remember Joseph had told Pharaoh to look for a wise and discerning man to be put in charge of Egypt and to take 20% of the abundant harvest and store it up in reserves.
 It was then to be used during the seven years of famine which would follow the years of abundance.
 Pharoah had asked “Can we find anyone like this man, one in whom is the spirit of God?”
 (41:38b) and he had therefore made Joseph Prime Minister second in command to him alone.
 This was no simple task as they soon had “huge quantities of grain, like the sand on the sea’ (41:49).
 So when the famine arrived they had ample supplies, and we are told that ‘all the whole world came to Egypt to buy grain from Joseph” (41:57).